llishyun/llishyun.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I am a graduate student at POSTECH CVLab working at the intersection of Generative AI, Embodied AI, and 3D Computer Vision.
+I am an M.S. student at POSTECH, South Korea, advised by Prof. Minsu Cho at CVLab.

+My primary research interest is Embodied AI, focusing on intelligent systems that interact with the physical world.
+To enable such embodied intelligence, I leverage Generative AI and 3D Computer Vision as core foundations.

-My research focuses on multi-view 3D reconstruction, generative 3D modeling, and simulation-based learning.
-I am particularly interested in developing physically grounded AI systems that connect perception, world modeling, and robotic manipulation.
+Specifically, I work on multi-view 3D reconstruction, generative 3D modeling, and simulation-based learning to develop physically grounded AI systems that connect perception, world modeling, and action.

+Ultimately, I aim to design machines that understand and interact with the world in a human-like manner.